 Time to Detect is used to identify how long it takes from when a problem is first noticed by a person or monitoring tool, to when the incident resolution process began.
 This metric is calculated as the time from impact start to when the incident was initiated in xMatters.
 You can update this by clicking Edit and changing the Impact Start and Detected times to calculate a new Time to Detect

 This metric is useful for understanding how quickly teams are able to detect an incident and start the resolution process.
 If this is longer than expected, it could indicate that your team's processes to identify and initiate an incident need to be reviewed.

-Time to Acknowledge is used to determine how long it takes from when the incident resolution process began, to when a resolver became engaged.
-In xMatters, this metric is calculated as the time from incident initiation to when the incident status was updated to In Progress.
+Time to Acknowledge is used to determine how long it takes from when the incident resolution process began to when a resolver became engaged in xMatters.

 This metric helps determine resolver response time.
 If there is a lag between when a notification is sent and when a user becomes engaged, it may indicate that their devices need to be reconfigured to maximize efficiency.
 Learn more about managing devices.